 Shane Watson to continue playing Test cricket for Australia

-Australia vice-captain Shane Watson has decided to continue playing Test cricket.
+Australia vice-captain Shane Watson has decided to continue playing Test cricket after serving his one-match ban.

 The 31-year-old, whose wife gave birth last week, said he was considering his future after being banned for the third Test against India.